dfir-ronin/APT-OpenIOC-Detection-Rules/README.md

 These rules can be utilized as hunting or detection rules that can be imported to your EDR security solution's user-defined and/or custom rule intelligence database to enhance its detection capabilities.
 Environment-specific tuning is recommended before deploying these as detection rules.

-Detection engineering is based on the tools, techniques, tactics, and procedures observed from the following references including, but not limited to:
+Detection engineering is based on the tools, techniques, tactics, and procedures observed from the following references, including but not limited to:

 https://www.cisa.gov/news-events/cybersecurity-advisories/aa23-165a